-Prerequisite: MTE 1200 with a grade of C or better
+Prerequisite: MAC 1002 or MTE 1200 with a grade of C or better

 Marketing (MAR)

 MAR 1011 | Principles of Sales

 Enables the student to understand and develop ethical sales techniques and covers the role of selling in the marketing process.
 Areas of emphasis include behavioral considerations in the buying and selling process and sales techniques.